TzukAsaf/Abalone-AI/README.md

-goal to achieve:
-Implementing Abalone game in java, player vs AI
+Abalone game in java, player vs AI

--AI will be implemented by minimax algorithm with alpha-beta pruning
+-AI is implemented by minimax algorithm with alpha-beta pruning

--UNDO will be implemented as well.
+-Implemented UNDO.